-Loop, Looping, Loopy, Loophole, Loop the loop, Loopers.
+Loop, Looping, Loopy, Loophole, Loop the Loop, Loopers.
 To ‘loop’ is to encircle, circulate, to begin and then return to.

-Birmingham International Dance Festival (BIDF) is produced by Birmingham-based DanceXchange, taking place online on BIDF TV from 3 – 13 June 2021.
-Featuring a lively programme of screened dance performances, world premieres of major film commissions, and a showcase for local talent.
+Birmingham International Dance Festival is produced by Birmingham-based DanceXchange.
+Taking place online from 3 – 13 June 2021 BIDF TV will feature a lively programme of screened dance performances, world premieres of major film commissions, and showcases for local talent.
 A live version of the festival will return in the autumn.
 BIDF 2021 celebrates Birmingham as a young, diverse city, a place where anything is possible, where the extraordinary happens.

 Image Credit: Dancing with each other and with plants, video sketch with Tylor Deyn and Joseph Funnell, Adham Faramawy, 2021